 A great way to meet your minimum spend is to prepay for things you will be buying anyway a few months down the road.
 Buy gift cards for your grocery store or other retailers, restaurants and gas stations.
 Only do this if you know you’ll use the gift cards in the near future.

 Do you work for a company that reimburses you for expenses you pay out of pocket?
+Do you happen to travel for your work?
+If so, make sure you can purchase travel up front and be reimbursed by your company.
 This is a perfect opportunity to use your new credit card to meet your minimum spend.

 Other People’s Purchases

 Another neat way to make that minimum spend is to offer to pay another person’s expenses.
 Then, have that person reimburse you by check, cash or an app like Venmo.
 Perhaps a family member is about to buy a piece of furniture and doesn’t like to use credit cards.